drew-kun/ansible-macos_setup/README.md

 Does the following:

  - Installs [Homebrew][homebrew].
- - Installs custom set of Homebrew packages and applications from [caskroom][caskroom].
+ - Installs custom set of Homebrew packages and applications from Homebrew cask.
  - Configures MacOS Dock.
- - Configures the pf firewall using [drew-kun.pf][pf-role-link] ansible role
+ - Configures the pf firewall using [drew-kun.pf][pf-galaxy-link] ansible role
- - Configures the [drew-kun.sshd][sshd-role-link] ansible role
+ - Configures the [drew-kun.sshd][sshd-galaxy-link] ansible role

 Requirements
 ------------